Erythritol

 International Assessments and Authorizations

-In 1996, FDA approved a health claim for erythritol, a non-cariogenic carbohydrate sugar substitute, and the benefits in reducing the risk of or not promoting tooth decay.
+In 1996, a health claim for erythritol, a non-cariogenic carbohydrate sugar substitute, and the benefits in reducing the risk of or not promoting tooth decay.

 Safe for intended uses.